The Lovers (Giulio Romano)

-The Lovers, Two Lovers or Love Scene is an oil painting by Giulio Romano, originally painted on panel and later transferred to canvas by A Mitrokin in 1834.
-Since it was poorly stored and kept off public display due to its subject matter until 1920, it has significant damage, including three large breaks in the canvas sealed with coarse plasters on the reverse and other damage to the paint and varnish layer both before and after the transfer It now hangs in the Hermitage Museum.
+The Lovers, Two Lovers or Love Scene is an oil painting by Giulio Romano, painted in 1524–1525 on panel and later transferred to canvas by A Mitrokin in 1834.
+Since it was poorly stored and kept off public display because of its subject matter until 1920, it has significant damage, including three large breaks in the canvas sealed with coarse plasters on the reverse and other damage to the paint and varnish layer both before and after the transfer It is now in the Hermitage Museum.

 Its title is tentative and it has also been known by several others: